-- Develop budget instructions and policies, revenue estimates and departmental budget targets to guide departments in budget preparations. - Recommend to the Board an annual County operating budget based on revenue projections, budget targets and proposed work programs and projects developed by the various departments. - Recommend to the Board a capital budget based upon long-range plans for acquiring, constructing or improving buildings, roads and other County facilities. - Recommend to the Board the acquisition and disposition of real property, except for County roads, easements and rights-of-way which shall be the responsibility of the Director of Resource Management. - Establish a control system or systems to ensure the various County departments and other agencies under the jurisdiction of the Board are operating within their respective budgets. - Recommend requests to the Board for unforeseen and unbudgeted expenditures. - Approve fund transfers and budget revisions within appropriations. - Recommend to the Board fund transfer requests requiring Board action under State law. - Establish policies for acquiring additional or replacement capital assets. - Keep the Board informed of the financial status of the County and of other matters of major significance to the County.
+- Develop budget instructions and policies, revenue estimates and departmental budget targets to guide departments in budget preparations. - Recommend to the Board of Supervisors an annual County operating budget based on revenue projections, budget targets and proposed goals, objectives, work programs and projects developed by the various departments. - Recommend to the Board of Supervisors a capital budget based upon long-range plans for acquiring, constructing or improving buildings, roads and other County facilities. - Recommend to the Board the acquisition and disposition of real property, except for County roads, easements and rights-of-way which shall be the responsibility of the Director of Resource Management. - Establish a control system or systems to ensure the various County departments and other agencies under the jurisdiction of the Board of Supervisors are operating within their respective budgets.

+- Recommend requests to the Board for unforeseen and unbudgeted expenditures. - ➤ Approve fund transfers and budget revisions within appropriations. - Recommend to the Board fund transfer requests requiring Board action under State law. - Establish policies for acquiring additional or replacement fixed assets. - Keep the Board informed of the financial status of the County and of other matters of major significance which affect the County.

-Budget and Fiscal Policies for FY2011/12
+Budget and Fiscal Policies for FY2009/10